 Medicare FAQs

-Summary: Not sure what to do when you are contacted by Medicare or the Department of Health?
-Our medico-legal experts have created a guide for doctors including FAQs and a suite of resources.
+Not sure what to do when you are contacted by Medicare or the Department of Health, Disability and Ageing?
+Our medico-legal experts have created a guide for doctors and practices which includes FAQs and a suite of resources.

-Services Australia has a range of educational material for health professionals about Medicare available at:
+Services Australia and the Department of Health, Disability and Ageing have a range of educational material for health professionals about Medicare available at:

-- Medicare Benefits Schedule (MBS) - Medicare for Health Professionals - Health Professional Education Resources (servicesaustralia.gov.au)
+- Services Australia: Medicare Benefits Schedule – Medicare Basics for new Health Professionals

 Regularly review MBS Online (MBS Online - MBS Online) to ensure you stay up to date with the requirements.
 Use the knowledge of more experienced peers to advise you on best practice.
 However, do not rely on ‘corridor advice’ or hearsay from colleagues as a substitute for your own knowledge and understanding.
-If you are unsure about any aspect of billing for Medicare services, seek clarification from the Department of Health askMBS@health.gov.au or discuss with Avant.
+If you are unsure about any aspect of billing for Medicare services, seek clarification from the Department of Health, Disability and Ageing askMBS@health.gov.au or discuss with Avant.

 When you make a Medicare claim for a service (bulk-billed or otherwise), it is a legal requirement that you maintain an adequate and contemporaneous medical record of the service.
 To be adequate, the record needs to: